Fix, don't switch: how to get your HR tech in order

-Candidate Experience
+Candidate experience

-A great way to kick off this process is by mapping your candidate journey; that is, drawing or listing every step your candidate goes through from initial awareness of an opportunity to fully-fledged, high performer in your organisation.
+A great way to kick off this process is by mapping your candidate journey; that is, drawing or listing every step your candidate goes through from initial awareness of an opportunity to a fully-fledged, high performer in your organisation.
 Once you've done this, try mapping the journey for an unsuccessful candidate; it's just as important that this experience is considered too.

-Candidate Jounrey.png
+Candidate Jounrey

 • Do you have job search notifications or a mailing list for candidates to keep up to date with new opportunities?